5 ways to help teens and children process tragedy

 - Be creative in what this will involve for your family.

-- Some examples of activities include: Writing letters, drawing pictures, displaying the American flag, raising and donating money to relief organizations, practicing tolerance and problem-solving in your personal relationships as your own expression of how to prevent and resolve conflicts, or practicing a safety plan in the event of a local disaster (remember, how a parent approaches this last activity is as important or even more important than the plan itself).
+- Some examples of activities include: Writing letters, drawing pictures, raising and donating money to relief organizations, practicing tolerance and problem-solving in your personal relationships as your own expression of how to prevent and resolve conflicts, or practicing a safety plan in the event of a local disaster (remember, how a parent approaches this last activity is as important or even more important than the plan itself).

 - Find out what is happening at your child’s school.
 Schools may choose to incorporate classroom discussions, judicious watching of news coverage, art projects expressing students’ thoughts or feelings, or letter writing.
 School counselors could be available to talk with students about their feelings.